neomatrix369/SalarySlipKata/README.md

 ### Acceptance criteria:
 - Salary slip generator should pass an employee with its Employee Id, Employee Name and Annual Gross Salary
 - Salary slip should contain the Employee ID, Employee Name, Gross Salary, National Insurance, Tax-free allowance*, Taxable income and Tax payable for the month
-- The entry point should be one of the following interfaces, which you CAN NOT change:
+- The entry point should be one of the following interfaces, which you CANNOT change:

   **Java**
   ```java